Applied Linguistics and TESOL MA

 - lecturers at higher education institutions

-You'll be taught by expert staff with experience of teaching English around the world.
-Our range of optional modules allow you to build your own course matching your individual interests
+Our range of optional modules will allow you to build your own course to match your individual interests.

 Important information